IsmailYaman/skeeballvk/README.md

 # skeeballvk
-This is a [onepager website](https://ismailyaman.github.io/skeeballvk/) that I made for a school assignment.
+This is my first school project.
+A [onepager website](https://ismailyaman.github.io/skeeballvk/) for a product that we made as a group.